- Usa commands like pactl info and inxi -A to check if PipeWire is the active server.

 After restarting, you should have PipeWire handling ALSA, JACK and PulseAudioTo check, use it again. pactl info y systemctl --user status pipewire, and check that PulseAudio is not still running in parallel.

-If you previously had scripts that started JACK at login or custom rules to switch between different audio interfaces, it's advisable Disable those scripts to avoid conflicts.because PipeWire can automatically emulate JACK when a client needs it and hot-switch sound cards without any extra hacks.
+If you previously had scripts that started JACK at login or custom rules to switch between different audio interfaces, it's advisable to disable those scripts to avoid conflicts , since PipeWire can automatically emulate JACK when a client needs it and hot-switch sound cards without any extra hacks.

 Fedora and the role of PipeWire in GNOME

-In Fedora, PipeWire first arrived as a solution for screencasting under Wayland And little by little it also assumed the role of audio server, replacing PulseAudio and facilitating screen sharing in browsers and recording applications.
+In Fedora, PipeWire first arrived as a screencasting solution under Wayland and gradually also assumed the role of audio server, replacing PulseAudio and facilitating screen sharing in browsers and recording applications.

-GNOME-Shell It generates a video stream that it delivers to PipeWire when you share your screen.and that flow is channeled towards apps such as Firefox, Chrome/Chromium, or OBS Studio via the portal APIs.
-Additionally, the volume control you see in GNOME interacts with PipeWire through the PulseAudio API.
+GNOME Shell generates a video stream that it sends to PipeWire when you share your screen , and that stream is then piped to apps like Firefox, Chrome/Chromium, or OBS Studio using the portal APIs.
+Additionally, the volume control you see in GNOME interacts with PipeWire using the PulseAudio API.

 On current Fedora systems, if you run pactl info You'll see that the server is PulseAudio over PipeWire., and systemctl --user status pipewire will confirm that PipeWire is active as a user service.